Novando/byfood/be/README.md

 ## How to Run
 - Create a PostgresSQL database
-- Duplicate `./config/.env.example` named `./config/.env.local`, fill the value of the variable accordingly
+- Duplicate `./config/.env.example` named `./config/.env.local`, fill the value of the variable accordingly (the recommended port is 3000)
 - Install the project simply by executing :
 ```bash
 make install